|Title:||Assistant Coach (Wide Receivers/Football Ops)|

 |Recruiting Areas:||Alabama, Alaska, Arkansas, Florida, Georgia, Hawaii, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, South Carolina, Tennessee|

-Nick Perron enters his seventh season as a member of the MIT coaching staff in 2018 and is in his first year as the program’s special team’s coordinator.
+Nick Perron enters his eighth season as a member of the MIT coaching staff in 2019 and is in his second year as the program’s special team’s coordinator.
 He will also be serving as the team’s wide receiver’s coach after coaching the linebackers in 2017.
 Also coordinating the football operations, Perron works as an assistant varsity equipment specialist after previously working with MIT Recreation as an assistant director of membership services.

 Perron’s prior football experience before coming to MIT was as a member of the coaching staff at Killingly High School in Danielson, Connecticut for three seasons starting in 2004.
 While there, he was the quarterback coach and served as the offensive coordinator in 2007.